tibe314/ShakkiTekoaly/documentation/Beginners_guide.md

-## Beginner's guide for chess bot setup
+# Beginner's guide for chess bot setup

 The following minimum actions are necessary to run the Tiralabra chess bot app with the Lichess.org application program interface (API).
-See https://lichess.org/api for the full API Reference.
+See [Lichess API](https://lichess.org/api) for the full API Reference.

 By no means, this guideline will not replace the API Reference.
 We hope that this guideline will save your valuable time when getting started.

 1. Download, clone or pull the app from git@github.com:TiraLabra/chess.git into your /chess folder or other suitable location.
-2. Register to Lichess at https://lichess.org/signup.
+2. Register to [Lichess](https://lichess.org/signup).
 Here, you need to agree to the four given points.
-3. Click “Generate a personal API token” at https://lichess.org/api#section/Authentication
+3. Click “Generate a personal API token” and create [token](https://lichess.org/api#section/Authentication)

 Now you have two options.
 You can play as a bot, as you will do with the Tiralabra chess bot app, or you can play ourself as a player.
 You cannot do the two with the same registered account.